lauren-montigue/Coding-Project-Portfolio/CustomDB-Engine/README.md

 # Silly QL: A Custom Database Engine

 ## Overview
-Silly QL is a lightweight database engine built to explore the foundational concepts of database systems, including query parsing, data storage, and retrieval.
-This project provides hands-on experience with how databases operate under the hood and reflects my ability to design efficient, modular systems.
+Silly QL is a lightweight database engine that is built to explore the foundational concepts of database systems, including query parsing, data storage, and retrieval.
+This project helped me gain an understanding of how databases operate under the hood and reflects my ability to design efficient, modular systems.

 ## **Skills Demonstrated**
 - **Database Design**: Built a framework for SQL-like operations such as creating, inserting, printing, and joining tables.